We may earn affiliate commissions for the recommended products. Learn more.

 • Sitebuilder – for quick and easy access to the free website builder SiteGround provides with all of its plans

-• CDN 2.0 – which allows you to optimize your website speed by managing your content delivery network
+• CDN 2.0 – allows you to optimize your website speed by managing your content delivery network

 Overall, Site Tools offers functionality comparable to cPanel but with a more modern and intuitive design.

-SiteGround for WordPress
+Is SiteGround good for WordPress?

 siteground-wordpress-installation-management